Frequently Asked Questions (FAQs)

 How long does it typically take to conduct a MAPS assessment?

 This depends on the specific circumstances.
-Evaluations range in general from 4 to 12 months depending on missions, validation workshops, and data and information readiness.
+Evaluations range in general from 4 to 18 monts depending on missions, validation workshops and the readiness of data and information.

 What should be taken into account when calculating the budget for a MAPS assessment?